A few different bows: Modern, top – Baroque at different stages of completion, below. All snakewood.

 The bow is harder to perfect than an instrument despite its many components.
-This is probably why old master made bows, that have stood the test of time, are sought after at fantastic prices.
-This by no means means that the stamp of a great maker on a bow justifies the price.
-Try it out first and scrutinise it well before you go for the name sake.
-If you take your time in a music shop and try out every lucky packet bow on the shelf you will find that there is likely one there to rival the greatest stamps of them all.
+This is probably why old master made bows, having stood the test of time, are sought after with giant price tags.
+If you take your time in a music shop and try out every “shelf’ bow hanging, you will find that there is likely one there to rival the greatest stamps of them all.

 Some of the things that are direct influences of the bow and how well it responds in your hand and/or with the instrument are: